-The top four highest performing teams and their coach, in each division, win an all-expenses paid trip to New York City to compete in the National Finals.
+The top eight highest performing teams and their coach, in each division, go to New York City to compete in the National Finals.

-National Economics ChallengeSM Finals:
+National Economics Challenge[TM] Finals:

-Prizes are awarded to 2016 National Economics ChallengeSM finalists, students and coaches, for both the David Ricardo and Adam Smith Divisions.
+Prizes are awarded to 2018 National Economics ChallengeSM finalists, students and coaches, for both the David Ricardo and Adam Smith Divisions.
 The finalists will receive medals, a team trophy, and are awarded cash prizes as follow: